vmware-archive/wavefront-aspnetcore-sdk-csharp/docs/metrics_mvc.md

 ## Tracing Spans

-Every span will have the controller action name as span name and a start time and duration in milliseconds.
+Every span will have the operation name as span name and a start time and duration in milliseconds.
 Additionally the following attributes are included in the generated tracing spans:

 | Span Tag Key          | Span Tag Value                         |
 | --------------------- | -------------------------------------- |